-"Individuals in the organization, from senior management downwards, shall foster a strong safety culture.
+6.1 that "Individuals in the organization, from senior managementmanagers downwards, shall foster a strong safety culture.
 The management system and leadership for safety shall be such as to foster and sustain a strong safety culture."

-- 6.2 Senior management should be committed to developing a culture for safety and should communicate this within the organization and demonstrate this through their own actions. - 6.3 Paragraph 5.2 of GSR Part 2 [5] states:
+6.2 Senior management should be committed to developing a culture for safety, and should communicate this within the organization and demonstrate this through their own actions.

-"Senior managers and all other managers shall advocate and support the following:
+"5.2.
+Senior managers and all other managers shall advocate and support the following:

-- (a) A common understanding of safety and of a culture for safety including: awareness of radiation risks and hazards relating to work and to the working environment; an understanding of the significance of radiation risks and hazards for safety; and a collective commitment to safety by teams and individuals; - (b) Acceptance by individuals of personal accountability for their attitudes and conduct with regard to safety; - (c) An organizational culture that supports and encourages trust, collaboration, consultation and communication; - (d) The reporting of problems relating to technical, human and organizational factors and reporting of any deficiencies in structures, systems and components to avoid degradation of safety, including the timely acknowledgement of, and reporting on actions taken; - (e) Measures to encourage a questioning and learning attitude at all levels in the organization and to discourage complacency with regard to safety; - (f) The means by which the organization seeks to enhance safety and to foster and sustain a strong safety culture, and using a systemic approach (i.e. an approach relating to the system as a whole in which the interactions between technical, human and organizational factors are duly considered); - (g) Safety oriented decision making in all activities; - (h) The exchange of ideas between, and the combination of, safety culture for and a nuclear security culture." - 6.4 Managers should also support the identification of relevant actual and potential incidents, including accidents, and non-conformances, and be involved in discussions on how these should be rectified and prevented in future.
+- (a) A common understanding of safety and of asafety culture for safety, including: awareness of radiation risks and hazards relating to work and to the working environment; an understanding of the significance of radiation risks and hazards for safety; and a collective commitment to safety by teams and individuals; - (b) Acceptance by individuals of personal accountability for their attitudes and conduct with regard to safety; - (c) An organizational culture that supports and encourages trust, collaboration, consultation and communication; - (d) The reporting of problems relating to technical, human and organizational factors and reporting of any deficiencies in structures, systems and components to avoid degradation of safety, including the timely acknowledgement of, and reporting onback of, actions taken; - Measures to encourage a questioning and learning attitude at all levels in the organization and to discourage complacency with regard to safety;

+- (f) The means by which the organization seeks to enhance safety and to foster and sustain a strong safety culture, and using a systemic approach (i.e. an approach relating to the system as a whole in which the interactions between technical, human and organizational factors are duly considered); - (g) Safety oriented decision making in all activities; - (h) The exchange of ideas between, and the combination of, safety culture for and a nuclear security culture."

+6.4 Managers should also support the identification of relevant actual and potential incidents; (including accidents;) and non-conformances; and be involved in discussions on how these should be rectified and prevented in future.